 One of our supporting

 and personal budgeting course called the CAP Money Course.
-There are three evening courses per year at Gregory Drive Alliance Church: fall, winter and spring.
-From time to time NeighbourLink conducts daytime CAP courses
+There are periodic courses throughout the year at Gregory Drive Alliance Church: fall, winter and spring.
+From time to time NeighbourLink conducts daytime CAP courses for those

 Personal finance training